Eligibility

 Candidates will be selected based upon their personal merits, commitment to their community, and ability to meet community needs.
 Letters of support from members of the community (regional health board, hospital CEO, etc.) and local physicians, confirming the need and affirming support for the candidate in pursuit of these skills are an optional addition to the application package.

 Please note that interviews are not held for our Category 2 Programs unless there are an extraordinary number of applicants.
-This means that you may not hear from us until notifications are sent out in December.

 Application requirements:

-- Current Curriculum Vitae
+• Current Curriculum Vitae

-- Personal Statement, stating reasons for desiring enhanced skills, the skill area desired, the amount of training time requested, and identification of specific community need
+• Personal Statement, stating reasons for desiring enhanced skills, the skill area desired, the amount of training time requested, and identification of specific community need

-- Current Curriculum Vitae
+• Current Curriculum Vitae

 Please have all supporting letters sent via email to Lindsay Gowland, Enhanced Skills Coordinator.